Bachelor of Traditional Chinese Medicine

 • Chinese Medicine Industry Council (CMIC)

-• Federation of Chinese Medicine & Acupuncture Societies of Australia (FCMA)
+• Federation of Chinese Medicine and Acupuncture Societies of Australia (FCMA)

 • Australian Natural Therapists Association (ANTA)